jriall/local-weather-viewer/README.md

 Displays city, temperature, wind direction and wind speed.
 Displays a different background based on the current weather type (e.g. rain, cloud, sun snow).
 Our American friends also have the ability to change the units displayed from celcius for temperature and kph for windspeed to fahrenheit and mph.

-Link to project in Codepen.io can be found here: http://codepen.io/JamesRiall/full/KMdJyd/

 Created in April 2017.